-I was in Prison and You Came to Me paintings and drawings by Yuri Kadamov
+I was a Prisoner and You Came to Me paintings and drawings by Yuri Kadamov

 Sept 28 – Nov 7, 2023

 Opening Reception: First Friday Gallery Walk, October 6, 5-8pm Special music provided by The Abysinnia Trio (Rick Maxwell, Steve Mascari & Joe Donnelly)

 Part of the proceeds from the sale of artwork in this exhibit will go towards purchasing art supplies so Yuri can work with other prisoners who will experience healing through creative and healthy self-expression.